janfriedli/oop1-humidifier-dashboard/README.md

 # Humidifier Dashboard
-A FX Application that presents the air humidity graphically and lets you control some parameters such as the range of the air humidity.
+A Java FX Application that presents the air humidity graphically and let's you control some parameters such as the range of the air humidity.

 ## Up and Running